cyberark/ansible-conjur-collection/README.md

 - `conjur_cert_content / CONJUR_CERT_CONTENT`: Content of the Secrets Manager certificate (PEM format).

 - `conjur_cert_file / CONJUR_CERT_FILE`: Path to the Secrets Manager certificate file.

+- `conjur_http_proxy / CONJUR_HTTP_PROXY`: URL of an HTTP or HTTPS proxy to use for Conjur requests.
+AWS IMDS calls are not proxied.

 #### How AWS Authentication Works